maratai/craftery/audio_music/cds.md

 - *Halo: Combat Evolved*.
 - *KPop Demon Hunters*.
 - *Lord of the Rings* trilogy.
+- *Masters of the Universe: Revelation* and *Masters of the Universe: Revolution*.
 - *NieR:Automata*.
 - *Star Trek VI: The Undiscovered Country*.